Shoreline Adaptation Engagement Effort

 A portion of the area to the south of these neighborhoods is also in the 100-year floodplain, which is defined by FEMA as “the area that will be inundated by the flood event having a 1-percent chance of being equaled or exceeded in any given year.”
 This area, which is also at risk of flooding, includes the shopping center on Paradise Drive and portions of the Marin Estates neighborhood.

-• The Town is committed to an inclusive engagement process and will be holding a series of outreach events to ensure opportunities for input from residents.
-Visit our Get Involved page for upcoming events and opportunities to get involved and subscribe to our mailing list to stay informed.
+Although this engagement effort has ended, we will continue to provide updates to the community on next steps, progress, and future engagement opportunities through our email list.
+Subscribe to our mailing list to stay informed.
 You can also contact the project team directly to share your thoughts and feedback through the Contact page.
 We want to hear from you!

 Resources